 Should Babysitters Clean?
 (How to Set Parent Expectations)

 The issue of cleaning can be tricky.
-Some parents expect the house to be cleaner than it was when they left it.
+Some parents expect the house to be cleaner than when they left it.
 Others couldn’t care less.
 Setting expectations on both sides are really important.

 Should babysitters clean?
 Babysitters are hired to take care of the children they’re responsible for.
 Cleaning is a part of doing a good job.
 A good babysitter will tidy up any messes that were made while caring for the children.